gnudatalanguage/gdl/paper/paper.md

 # Statement of Need

-The GDL project is an international effort to create a clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run without any technical, legal or financial constraints the vast body of scientific legacy codes.
+The GDL project is an international effort to create a clone of Interactive Data Language (`IDL`) or Precision Visuals - Workstation Analysis and Visualization Environment (`PV-WAVE`), preserving the capability to run the vast body of scientific legacy codes without any technical, legal or financial constraints.

 `GDL` has been developed for over four decades with public funding throughout academic institutions around the world.
   The initial development was done by **Marc Schellens** almost 20 years ago (commit history preserved on `GitHub` dates back to 2004)